 For those of you shaking your heads because you prefer to write things down and need less of a project management tool and more of a to-do list, Knock Knock pads should do.
 You can get the This Week Pad to write down your tasks for each day of the week, plus tasks you want to complete next week.
 Or you can get the Random Notes Pad that gives you pages with a blank space block, grid block, dots block, and lined block to outline your task or project notes as you see fit.

 This should only be an option for those who work alone at a dedicated desk and rarely (if ever) need to refer back to previous project notes.
-You may also want to use a backup method of keeping track of things, such as taking a snapshot of each page of the notepad or using another of the above-mentioned project management tools.
+You may also want to use a backup method of keeping track of things.
+This could be taking a snapshot of each page of the notepad.
+Or something like using another of the above-mentioned project management tools.

-As you can see, there are lots of great project management tools that allow you to organize your work, your team, and your communications in a variety of ways at affordable prices.
-We’ve shared some of the best project management tools be sure to check out each one to see which one fits your business now and will scale with your business as it grows.
+As you can see, there are lots of great project management tools.
+They all allow you to organize your work, your team, and your communications.
+We’ve shared some of the best project management tools.
+Be sure to check out each one to see which one fits your business now.
+Plus you will want one that will scale with your business as it grows.